YuliiaMay/node-js-hw/readme.md

 ## Base URL
 https://phonebook-zwbk.onrender.com/api

+## Endpoints and methods for working with user's virification helps to sending email👤
+### GET /verify/:verificationToken
+Switchs a status of verify field

+### POST /verify
+Adds (registers) new user
+Resends an email with verification link

 ## Endpoints and methods for working with users and authorization 👤
 ### POST /users/register
 Adds (registers) new user